Using the Cost Tables in Microsoft Project

 If, however, one knows the resource’s pay rate will change at some time during the course of the project, opening the Resource Information dialog box and going to the Costs tab gets us to the cost tables.
 (Just double-click the resource to get in.)

 There are no less than five Cost Tables in any resource’s info box.
-We usually look at just the first, as each contains twenty-five rows, so there are 125 slots for cost table data.
+We usually need just the first one.
+Each contains twenty-five rows, so there are 125 slots for cost table data.
 If there are going to be that many changes of rate, it’ll be WAY out of the ordinary.

 So in Cost Table A, the default, we enter the initial standard and overtime rates, if they aren’t already in the Resource Sheet.
 The assumption is, these rates are in effect at the start of the project.

-In the next row, we enter the date at which the rate will change, up or down, and then the changes themselves.
+In the next row, we enter the date at which the rate will change, and the changes themselves.
 We can even enter a percentage change (+15%, say), instead of a straight number, if someone doesn’t actually know the amount but does know how far up or down it should go.
 And repeat as needed.